2023 Kansas City Chiefs season

 The Chiefs' defense was a key part of their Super Bowl-winning season, as they had a 2nd ranked defense in terms of yardage and points per game, only behind the Ravens.
 Despite all four of their opponents in the playoffs having scoring offenses that finished in the top 10 in the NFL, the Chiefs only allowed 15.8 points per game in the playoffs.
-Patrick Mahomes won his third Super Bowl MVP with two touchdown passes, including the decisive play in overtime.
+Patrick Mahomes won his third Super Bowl MVP with two touchdown passes, including the decisive score in overtime.
 This marked Mahomes' third Super Bowl title in his first six years starting for the Chiefs.
 With the team having trailed by ten points in the second quarter, it also marked the third time in the Reid/Mahomes era the Chiefs overcame a double-digit Super Bowl deficit to win the title.

 The Kansas City Chiefs drew an average home attendance of 70,968 in 9 home games in the 2023 NFL season.